looker-open-source/looker_content_observer/README.md

+**Copyright 2023 Google.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreement with Google.**
 # cloud_testing
 **Contains Following Repos**:
 - **action_api_testing repo**: Looker Action API + Cloud Functions to club together csv's into a single Excel file